 You can work at a counter or table.
 Choose any flat space where you feel at ease:

 Close windows and turn off fans.
 This helps reduce dust and dirt in the air.

-Clean the worksite before you set up.
+Clean the work area before you set up.
 Wipe the surface.
 Use alcohol or soap and water.
-Lay a clean towel or cloth over your worksite.
+Lay a clean towel or cloth over your work area.

 Step 4.
 Wash your hands